yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 >
 > 1. What are main outputs of Flexynesis?
 > 2. What does the generated plots show?
-> 3. What information is in `job.stats` output?
-> 4. What are top 10 features in `job.feature_importance.GradientShap`?
 >
 > > <solution-title></solution-title>
 > >